 Belarus

 Belarus is a landlocked country located in Eastern Europe, with low performance across all Global State of Democracy (GSoD) categories of democracy.
-It is in the bottom 25 per cent of performers across all categories, with significant declines in factors of Representation, Rights and Rule of Law over the last five years.
+It is in the bottom 25 per cent of performers across all categories, with significant declines in factors of Participation, Rights and Rule of Law over the last five years.
 Although an upper middle-income country, it largely maintained its centralized Soviet-era economic model, and is primarily dependent on agricultural and heavy industry exports to Russia.
 Belarus tried to stake out an independent middle ground between the European Union and Russia, but the sharp turn towards deepening autocracy following the 2020 election protests has led to increasing political dependence on Russia in recent years.

 Through the dominance of state-owned enterprises and preservation of much of the Soviet-era economic architecture, Belarus mostly avoided the consequences of rapid privatization and the growth of economic inequality characteristic of most post-Soviet states.
 President Lukashenka has long dominated Belarusian politics and, currently in his sixth term, is the longest-serving head of state in Europe.
 Lukashenka gradually consolidated his personal power through socioeconomic co-optation and violent, and at times deadly, persecution of all political opponents.
 Constitutional referendums held in 1996, 2004, and 2022 led to further consolidation of power in the hands of the president.
 As a consequence of Belarus’ centralization, the primary political cleavage has long been between a bloc of passive support – or toleration – of Lukashenka’s regime and those who reject it on a variety of political or economic grounds.
 Nevertheless, Belarus saw significant public protest following the disputed 2006 and 2010 presidential elections and against socioeconomic policies in 2017.